-The Simulation Center is located in the lower level of the College's main building.
+The Simulation Center is located in the lower level of the College's 2525 building.
 The facility includes classroom and meeting space, simulation labs, and lounge area.
 All simulation rooms are equipped with cameras and microphones to allow for recording of simulations.
-The Simulation Center has 5 high-fidelity simulators.
 Through a two-way mirror, faculty and staff in the control room manage the simulator's health status and voice, as well as video recording.